-If you scroll down this page (or click on the button directly below), you can purchase this 614-page book (including 167 elegant illustrations) from Amazon or Barnes & Noble.
+If you scroll down this page (or click on the button directly below), you can purchase this 614-page book (including 167 elegant illustrations) at Amazon.com in the United States and also at Amazon.com in other countries around the globe (e.g., Canada, United Kingdom, India, Japan, and Australia).
 In the next section, you’ll discover why, in 2021, Dr. Kilmann felt compelled to update all his theories and methods for creating and maintaining long-term organizational success.
-In the process of significantly updating his work, the millions of TKI fans around the world will be delighted to see how he now applies his TKI Conflict Model to recognize and resolve an organization’s systems conflicts and not just its interpersonal conflicts.
+In the process of significantly updating his work, the millions of TKI fans around the world will be delighted to see how he now applies his TKI Conflict Model to resolve an organization’s systems conflicts and not just its interpersonal conflicts.

 I now see that my 2001 book, Quantum Organizations, turned out to be much more intellectually challenging to read (and to thus comprehend) than I had planned, since that book integrated the streams of knowledge for organizational development from such diverse fields as quantum physics, relativity theory, philosophy, evolutionary theory, cosmology, psychology, sociology, neuroscience, and consciousness research.